Best Foundation for Oily Skin (2026 Guide)

 • Coverage: Medium-to-full

-• Best for: Soft-matte finish that doesn’t scream “makeup.”
+• Best for: A soft-matte finish that doesn’t look overly made up.

 4) NARS Soft Matte Complete Foundation